 5.4.2 Channel raster

-5.4.2.1 Channel raster and numbering
+5.4.2.1 NR-ARFCN and channel raster

-The channel raster defines a set of RF reference frequencies that are used to identify the RF channel position.
-The RF reference frequency for an RF channel maps to a resource element on the carrier.

-A global frequency raster is defined for all frequencies from 0 to 100 GHz and is used to define the set of allowed RF reference frequencies.
+The global frequency raster defines a set of RF reference frequencies FREF.
+The RF reference frequency is used in signalling to identify the position of RF channels, SS blocks and other elements.
+The global frequency raster is defined for all frequencies from 0 to 100 GHz.
 The granularity of the global frequency raster is ΔFGlobal.
-For each operating band, a subset of frequencies from the global frequency raster are applicable for that band and forms a channel raster for that band with a granularity ΔFRaster, which may be equal to or larger than ΔFGlobal.

-The RF reference frequency in the uplink and downlink is designated by the NR Absolute Radio Frequency Channel Number (NR-ARFCN) in the range [0…3279167] on the global frequency raster.
-The relation between the NR-ARFCN and the RF reference frequency FREF in MHz for the downlink and uplink is given by the following equation, where FREF-Offs and NRef-Offs are given in table 5.4.2.1-1 and NREF is the NR-ARFCN.
+RF reference frequencies are is designated by an NR Absolute Radio Frequency Channel Number (NR-ARFCN) in the range [0…3279165] on the global frequency raster.
+The relation between the NR-ARFCN and the RF reference frequency FREF in MHz is given by the following equation, where FREF-Offs and NRef-Offs are given in table 5.4.2.1-1 and NREF is the NR-ARFCN.

 FREF = FREF-Offs + ΔFGlobal (NREF – NREF-Offs)